 Benefits of cold water swimming include an increased tolerance to stress, self esteem boost, decreased inflammation, increased immunity, glowing skin aaaaand the list goes on and on!!
 So join us for a dip, a chinwag and a glow up down at Harlyn Bay!

-This event costs just £15pp, when you have registered on our website, please email The Pigs wonderful events manager Georgie on firstname.lastname@example.org and he will book you in and take payment.
+This event costs just £15pp, when you have registered on our website, please email The Pigs wonderful events team on email@example.com and they will book you in and take payment.

 Tips and useful info

 - Bring a towel & potentially swim shoes / flipflops for the walk from The PIG to the beach

 - There will NOT be a trained lifeguard available (unfortunately)

 - Don't forget to lift share, to save your pennies and the planet